Home Table of Contents

 4) Bladder Control

-Similar to Functional Electrical Stimulation (FES), FMS requires that target muscles or organs are innervated (peripheral nerves remain intact) to affect bodily functions and muscle contractions.
+Similar to functional electrical stimulation (FES) discussed elsewhere, FMS requires that target muscles or organs are innervated (peripheral nerves intact) to affect bodily functions and muscle contractions.
 Like FES, FMS is applied below the injury level to facilitate functions that have been lost or impaired.

 Benefits include:

-1. FMS penetrates the body's tissues, including skin, fat, and bone, reaching peripheral nerves, the spinal cord, spinal nerve roots, the brain, and internal organs without surgery, high-density electrical current, or pain.
+1. FMS penetrates tissues, including skin, fat, and bone, reaching peripheral nerves, the spinal cord, spinal nerve roots, the brain, and internal organs without surgery.

 2. FMS induces an electric field under the area of application, providing a means for simultaneous stimulation of multiple nerves.
 [Note: If the functional stimulation of a muscle group is desired this property is beneficial, whereas it can be a drawback if the activation of a specific nerve or muscle is desired.]

-3. FMS voids risks associated with surgically implanted FES electrodes, including, infection, bleeding, wire breakage, and implant failure.
+3. FMS avoids risks associated with surgically implanted FES electrodes.

-4. FMS can be applied over clothing.
-It does not require direct skin contact, or electrolytic gels to enhance electrode conductivity.
+4. FMS can be applied over clothing; it does not require direct skin contact.

 Drawbacks include: